shristii589/unilvr_sql_project/README.md

         AND s.customer_code IN (70002017 , 90002011)
 LIMIT 15000000;
 ```
+**Objective-** Provide insight into the gross sales performance so that company can make decisions about discount strategies based on the performance.

 ### Q4.
 Create a stored procedure to get customized report of gross sales for the given customer, market and fiscal year.